CleanScan

 That may be survivable at three sites.
 It is not reliable at thirteen.

-The companies that manage multiple cleaning sites well are not necessarily the ones with the most hands-on owners.
-They are the ones with clear standards, useful checklists, consistent performance tracking, and a review cadence that surfaces problems before the client has to.
-And when documentation is in place, the next step is making sure clients can see it — which is where proof of work and client-facing reporting close the loop.
+Companies that manage multiple cleaning sites well have clear standards, useful checklists, consistent performance tracking, and a review cadence that surfaces problems before the client has to.
+Once documentation is in place, the next step is making sure clients can see it — which is where proof of work and client-facing reporting close the loop.

-Elijah Weske is the founder of CleanScan, a QR/NFC-powered platform that helps cleaning contractors document their work and maintain visibility with clients.
+Elijah Weske is the founder of CleanScan, a platform for scan-based work records and client-facing service reports.

 References